atharva0300/Dwight/README.md

 ### New ideas to implement/bugs to be removed
-- [ ] When notes are dragged into a card, change the card type of the note
+- [ ] 1.
+When notes are dragged into a card, change the card type of the note
-- [ ] Use firebase authentication
+- [ ] 2.
+Use firebase authentication
-- [X] bug: Update the user in the top right bar
+- [X] 3. bug: Update the user in the top right bar
-- [ ] User should be able to signout by himself
+- [X] 4.
+User should be able to signout by himself
-- [ ] Creating a project, maintaining a record of all the projects with its content
+- [ ] 5.
+Creating a project, maintaining a record of all the projects with its content
-- [ ] Feature to add images into the notes
+- [ ] 6.
+Feature to add images into the notes
-- [ ] bug: Sign in/Sign up button when clicked, styling gets glitched
+- [ ] 7. bug: Sign in/Sign up button when clicked, styling gets glitched
-- [ ] Saving the versions of the project when the save button is clicked and moving back to previous verisons of the project
+- [ ] 8.
+Saving the versions of the project when the save button is clicked and moving back to previous verisons of the project
-- [ ] Zoom in/Zoom out
+- [ ] 9.
+Zoom in/Zoom out
-- [ ] Creating a list of all the current tasks in the tasklist -> on selecting a task -> should be able to update the task and then save it again -> with changes reflected in the store and in the database
+- [ ] 10.
+Creating a list of all the current tasks in the tasklist -> on selecting a task -> should be able to update the task and then save it again -> with changes reflected in the store and in the database
-- [X] UI and styling all the components
+- [X] 11.
+UI and styling all the components
-- [ ] On reloading the user should not get signed out, imply a session storage or something
+- [ ] 12.
+On reloading the user should not get signed out, imply a session storage or something
-- [ ] Feature for multiple users to work on multiple projects
+- [ ] 13.
+Feature for multiple users to work on multiple projects
-- [ ] bug: card one and card two notes get behind card three and card four -> should be on the top of them
+- [ ] 14. bug: card one and card two notes get behind card three and card four -> should be on the top of them
-- [ ] Remove the venv from the repo and hide the sercret key.
+- [X] 15.
+Remove the venv from the repo and hide the sercret key.
 Create a requirements.txt file